SPOC-group/DMFT-integration/README.md

 It's not the most convenient solution but it still allows you to use Colab for your computation.

+## I made my code work parallely on Colab, should I expect it to be faster because I used more than one worker?

+It's a difficult question for us to answer but I would say no. That being said if you run the code in a machine in which you know you ACTUALLY have multiple cores you will see an improvement.

 ## The plots look nice, but what am I looking at exactly?
 The plots show the gradient descent dynaics of a single layer neural network.